Mazdaznan: Child abuse

 Otoman Zar-Adusht Ha'nish and Mazdaznan teachers were accused of child abuse, pedophilic sexual abuse and rape which resulted in numerous lawsuits.

 Racialism

-Mazdaznan was originally not anti-Semitic as it taught that Jews were part of the "white race".
+Mazdaznan was originally not antisemitic as it taught that Jews were part of the "white race".
 Mazdaznan was banned by Nazi Germany in 1935.
 Mazdaznan taught the hierarchy of six biological human races with white Aryans at the top.
 Arabs and Zoroastrians were considered part of the Aryan race, whilst Indian Hindus were not.

-The Mazdaznan movement became associated with anti-Semitic figures from the far right in the United States.
-C. Leon de Aryan the editor of the anti-Semitic magazine The Broom was a notable promoter of Mazdaznan during the 1930s and 1940s.
+The Mazdaznan movement became associated with antisemitic figures from the far right in the United States.
+C. Leon de Aryan the editor of the antisemitic magazine The Broom was a notable promoter of Mazdaznan during the 1930s and 1940s.
 Robert M. Price has stated that Mazdaznan was a "racist group, [as] it allowed that only true Aryans could be enlightened".

 The Mazdaznan taught white supremacy and was opposed to miscegenation and race mixing between whites and blacks.